 In addition to creating jobs in his district, Ken has focused his attention on important state issues such as regulatory reform.
 He has fought to save our State’s mobile field hospitals and has been a leader in child abuse prevention and foster care issues.

-Ken is Chair of the Select Committee on Foster Care, and serves on the Select Committee on Asia/California Trade and Investment Promotion, Select Committee on Civic Engagement, Select Committee on Local Emergency Preparedness, Select Committee on Homelessness and the Select Committee on Science, Technology, Engineering and Math Education.
+Ken is the Chair of the Assembly Rules Committee, the Chair of the Select Committee on Foster Care, and serves on the Select Committee on Asia/California Trade and Investment Promotion, Select Committee on Civic Engagement, Select Committee on Local Emergency Preparedness, Select Committee on Homelessness and the Select Committee on Science, Technology, Engineering and Math Education.
 He is also a member of the Committees on Governmental Organization, Insurance, Rules, Public Employees, Retirement and Social Security, and serves on the Alfred E. Alquist Seismic Safety Commission as well as the Lieutenant Governor’s California Commission of Economic Development.